RexDeux/RexDeux/README.md

 - 👋 Hi, I’m @RexDeux
 - 👀 I’m interested in learning , adapting and dwelling deeper
-- 🌱 I’m currently learning Ruby and HTML.
-Eventually will go into python and solidity
+- 🌱 Went first into Ruby next was python.
+And now for the final boss, Solidity
 - 💞️ I’m looking to collaborate on everything.
 Look into the abyss and let the abyss stare back
 - 📫 How to reach me ...
 Send a message over